 - be able to meet all program dates

 Participants will be guided through the creative process, learning all aspects of documentary filmmaking.
 This includes training in video camera techniques; the use of sound and lighting equipment; and video editing using Adobe Premiere CC.
 Established local documentarians and filmmakers, along with SPNN staff, lead weekly classes on pre-production, story construction, basic camera and other field gear, editing, and interview techniques.
 Participants also work one-on-one with SPNN staff, receiving personal guidance on their project.
 If you’re interested in past participants’ experiences click here to read blogs written throughout the process.
 Look over the tentative 2018 Syllabus.

 Every Thursday May 17- August 23 6PM-9PM

 Saturday, May 19 from 2PM-4PM

 Saturday, August 18 from 1:30-5PM Premiere

 Embarking on learning a new skill is courageous.
 Doing it in 16 weeks requires dedication.
 The next Doc U cohort runs May 17-Aug.
-23. If you have a story to tell, the time and dedication to learn new tools, and want to be a part of our Doc U program, Apply Now for Doc U.
+23. The application deadline has passed.

 Past participants experience: